Fire Doors

 Fire Door Furniture and Ironmongery

-An important aspect of ensuring fire doors meet the required standard, is the fitting of certified door furniture, which is overlooked on many occasions.
-If you go to Fire Door Fittings and Ironmongery there is a detailed description of all the door furniture suitable for fire doors and the appropriate standards.
+An important aspect of ensuring fire doors meet the required standard is the fitting of certified door furniture, or hardware, which is overlooked on many occasions.
+If you go to our page Fire Door Fittings and Ironmongery there is a detailed description of all the door furniture suitable for fire doors and the appropriate standards.

 Maintenance of Fire Doors

 Fire doors are engineered products that provide life and property saving functions in the event of fire.
-It is important that they are regularly inspected and maintained to permit them to perform at their best on the one and only occasion when they are called upon so to do.
+It is important that they are regularly inspected and maintained to permit them to perform at their best on the one and only occasion when they are called upon to do so.

 There are a number of reasons why doors may fail to close:-

-• Check that there are no foreign bodies or other objects obstructing the door.
+- Foreign bodies or other objects may be obstructing the door.

-Intumescent seals should be checked regularly, at intervals not greater than 6 months, and damaged or missing seals replaced.
-To maintain the design performance potential, replacement seals should be of the same brand, size and type as the original.
-However, any intumescent seal of the same size as the original is better than none.
+Intumescent seals should be checked regularly, at intervals not greater than 6 months, and damaged or missing ones replaced.
+To maintain the designated performance potential, replacement seals should be of the same brand, size and type as the original.
+Any intumescent seal of the same size as the original, however, is better than none.

-Mechanical items such as hinges, locks, latches, closer, floor springs etc are likely to wear over time.
-Maintenance provisions should comply with the hardware suppliers recommendations where these are known.
+Mechanical items such as hinges, locks, latches, closers, floor springs etc are likely to wear over time.
+Maintenance provisions should comply with the hardware supplier’s recommendations where these are known.
 Otherwise, locks and latches may require occasional light lubrication.

 Redundant hardware should be carefully removed.